What is a personal statement?

 - Personal attributes.
 What personal attributes make you particularly likely to succeed?

-- Be sure to tailor your statement to the individual scholarship/department/program to which you are applying.
+- Be sure to tailor your statement to fit content, length, and other requirements of the individual scholarship/department/program to which you are applying.

 - Create an outline for each paragraph before you write it, making sure that all of the components of the questions/prompts are being addressed.